299 Queen Street West: 2010–present

 BNN later moved into the building on December 6, 2010, and uses the space previously utilized by Citytv's CityNews department, the BNN newsroom is adjacent to that of CP24's newsroom.

 On July 30, 2013, Bell Media announced that CFRB and CKFM-FM would be moving to the adjacent building 250 Richmond Street West, (part of the Bell Media Queen Street complex) from 2 St. Clair Avenue West.
 This marked the end of CFRB's 49-year tenure at their 2 St. Clair Avenue West studios.
 The move took place on May 10, 2014.

 In 2016, 299 Queen West received a landmark designation from the Ontario Association of Architects.

-On June 20, 2024, Bell announced that BNN and CP24 would relocate from 299 Queen Street West to 9 Channel Nine Court in Agincourt, with CP24 moving on November 26, 2024, and BNN moving in the third quarter of 2025.
+Due to the anticipation of the construction of the Ontario Line, Bell announced on June 20, 2024 that BNN and CP24 would relocate from 299 Queen Street West to 9 Channel Nine Court in Agincourt, with CP24 moving on November 26, 2024, and BNN moving in the third quarter of 2025.
+Internal memos from 2022 noted that heavy excavation, noise, and transit construction directly beneath and around Queen Street prompted the relocation of sensitive street-level broadcast studios.